Home » Kids Sensory Play » Sensory play activities » Sensory Bin » Garden Sensory Bin for Little Gardeners

 This garden sensory bin is a fun and educational activity for little ones that stimulates all their senses with natural materials.

-How to make a Garden Sensory Bin?
+How to Make a Garden Sensory Bin

 Sensory bins are a great way to develop your kid’s sensory play at any age and it’s also a great STEM project for older kids from 6-8 years old.
 You can adapt this project to your kid’s age.

-Step 1: Adapt the garden activity by age
+Step 1: Adapt the Garden Activity by Age

-Step 2: Pick a bin
+Step 2: Pick a Bin

 If you are doing this project for big kids and creating miniature garden sensory bins, then use a bin that plant will love!
 So, to make sure the flowers, herbs, or plants you put in the ground in your bins grow happily, choose a ceramic bin or a garden pot.

+For example, you can reuse an old glass or ceramic dish from the kitchen as in my picture below.
 For small kids, you can use any plastic bin with high borders to avoid the mess.
 The taller the bin is, the less mess you will get!

 You can use potting soil form a bag.
 It is the best option if you really want to make a kid miniature garden.
 Or you can use any soil from outside for smaller kids but it might not provide enough nutrients for the flower to grow.

 Ask your little one to cover the bottom of the bin with soil, press it with their fingers. and really get involved.
+Kids love being messy and they adore the cold, muddy feeling of soil.
+Provide tools to your kids to be little gardeners, I use their beach tools spade, rake, and watering can.

 We used small rocks to separate areas in the bins, like in a real life garden.
 So you can have three or more spaces to plant things like:

-Step 5: create signs
+Step 5: Create Signs

+I created this garden sensory bin with my 8-year-old and as an extra learning activity, we made some plant signs.
 She used wooden clothespins to clip pieces of paper on it.
 We wrote the name of each herb and flower on it and then dig it into the soil.

 Ask your kids to do some of the things below to get involved: